MapleFrogStudio/questdb_python/README.md

 This will create a table with Open, High, Low, Close, Volume and 'Adj Close' columns.
 The Datetime column will be the timestamp required by any timeseries database and the symbol will be a special type of column (read the docs on QuestDB for more explanations).

 # Install project
+Clone thos project to your local machine.
-Project in an IDE (such as VS Code), with a terminal window:
+Open the project in an IDE (such as VS Code), with a terminal window:
 ```
 python -m venv env
 .env\script\activate